geaxgx/depthai_movenet/examples/yoga_pose_recognition/README.md

-# Yoga Pose with MoveNet on DepthAI
+# Yoga Pose Classification with MoveNet on DepthAI

 This demo demonstrates the classification of yoga poses.